What’s the Difference Between Being Clean and Sober

 What comes to mind when you think of someone who is ‘clean and sober?’
 You are correct if you think of someone who no longer uses drugs or alcohol.
 What about the expressions ‘living in sobriety’ or ‘recovery?’
 What does this imply to you?
-There’s a difference between these two terms, but what exactly do they mean?
+There’s a difference between being clean and sober, but what exactly do they mean?

 The Difference Between Clean and Sober